ToshioCP/Gtk4-tutorial/gfm/sec9.md

 - `gtk4-builder-tool simplify <ui file name>` simplifies the ui file and prints the result.
 If `--replace` option is given, it replaces the ui file with the simplified one.
 If the ui file specifies a value of property but it is default, then it will be removed.
-Anf some values are simplified.
+And some values are simplified.
 For example, "TRUE"and "FALSE" becomes "1" and "0" respectively.
 However, "TRUE" or "FALSE" is better for maintenance.